andrenho/newlang/README.md

 ## Version 0.3.0

-1. ~~Create build and test environment~~
+a. ~~Create build and test environment~~
-1. ~~Create ZValue~~
+a. ~~Create ZValue~~
-1. ~~Create bytecode generator~~
+a. ~~Create bytecode generator~~
-1. ~~Create VM, stack, and basic execution~~
+a. ~~Create VM, stack, and basic execution~~
-1. ~~Create basic arrays/tables~~
+a. ~~Create basic arrays/tables~~
-1. ~~Basic parsing~~
+a. ~~Basic parsing~~
-1. ~~Expression inside strings~~
+a. ~~Expression inside strings~~
-1. ~~Getting/setting table key/values~~
+a. ~~Getting/setting table key/values~~
-1. ~~Table initialization: mut and pub~~
+a. ~~Table initialization: mut and pub~~
-1. ~~Table prototypes~~
+a. ~~Table prototypes~~
-1. ~~Value assignment, local variable assignment~~
+a. ~~Value assignment, local variable assignment~~
-1. ~~Multiple assignment~~
+a. ~~Multiple assignment~~
-1. Scopes
+a.
+Scopes
-1. Complement tests
+a.
+Complement tests
-1. Create REPL
+a.
+Create REPL
-1. Some sort of basic documentation
+a.
+Some sort of basic documentation
-1. Run in Windows
+a.
+Run in Windows

 ## Version 0.3.1

-1. Basic function calls
+a.
+Basic function calls
-1. Function calls with arguments
+a.
+Function calls with arguments
-1. Function calls with optional and named arguments
+a.
+Function calls with optional and named arguments
-1. Syntax for running function calls without ()
+a.
+Syntax for running function calls without ()
-1. Function calls with type checking
+a.
+Function calls with type checking
-1. Functions as arguments
+a.
+Functions as arguments
-1. Function parameters passed as contants/mutable
+a.
+Function parameters passed as contants/mutable
-1. Nested functions
+a.
+Nested functions
-1. Recursion + self
+a.
+Recursion + self
-1. Function as a table key
+a.
+Function as a table key
-1. this (@)
+a. this (@)
+a.
+Full constness
-1. Pure/impure functions
+a.
+Pure/impure functions
-1. Closures, upvalues
+a.
+Closures, upvalues
-1. Iterators
+a.
+Iterators

 ## Version 0.3.2

-1. Getting/setting array
+a.
+Getting/setting array
-1. Metadata & operator syntax
+a.
+Metadata & operator syntax
-1. Table and array equality
+a.
+Table and array equality
-1. Delete from table
+a.
+Delete from table
-1. Constructor/destructor
+a.
+Constructor/destructor
-1. Operator assignment
+a.
+Operator assignment
-1. Privacy
+a.
+Privacy
-1. Constness
+a.
+Constness
-1. Abstract functions
+a.
+Abstract functions

 ## Version 0.3.3

-1. Short circuit operators
+a.
+Short circuit operators
-1. Control flow
+a.
+Control flow
-1. Matches
+a.
+Matches
-1. Error management
+a.
+Error management
-1. Parser locations
+a.
+Parser locations
-1. Modules
+a.
+Modules
-1. Partial interpretation (for REPL)
+a.
+Partial interpretation (for REPL)

 ## Version 0.3.4

-1. Define standard library
+a.
+Define standard library
-1. Write standard library
+a.
+Write standard library

 ## Version 0.3.5

-1. Weak tables
+a.
+Weak tables
-1. Tail calls
+a.
+Tail calls
-1. Using external libraries
+a.
+Using external libraries
-1. Threads
+a.
+Threads
-1. Unicode support
+a.
+Unicode support
-1. Debugging
+a.
+Debugging

 ## Version 0.3.6

-1. Slices and negative subscripts
+a.
+Slices and negative subscripts
-1. Complete documentation
+a.
+Complete documentation
-1. ...
+a. ...

 Release checklist